-- the arrangement of work (multiple shifts or overtime) - seasonal work, where there may be a sudden and significant increase or decrease in the number of workers - where there are large numbers of other persons present on a regular basis (e.g. schools, shopping centres, hotels and function centres) - workplaces that have unique hazards such as fitness centres, amusement rides and dive schools - access during times when a first aider is absent (e.g. annual leave).
+- where there are large numbers of other persons present on a regular basis (e.g. schools, shopping centres, hotels and function centres) - workplaces that have unique hazards such as fitness centres, amusement rides and dive schools - access during times when a first aider is absent (e.g. annual leave).